UrbanInstitute/nccs/_datasets/pacs.md

 Once recognized they are required to continue filing IRS 990 forms like typical nonprofits, but they are also required to complete [Form 8872 disclosures](https://www.irs.gov/charities-non-profits/political-organizations/political-organization-filing-and-disclosure) described in tables **POL-ORGS-FM-8872**, **POL-ORGS-SCHED-A**, and **POL-ORGS-SCHED-B**.

 The IRS regularly releases data on PAC activities described in Forms 8871 and 8872.
 Unfortunately, [data is released in complicated ASCII formats](https://forms.irs.gov/app/pod/dataDownload/dataDownload): data types are mixed by row and a small percentage of cases break the ASCII structure because of malformed data.
-To make this data available to the sector Jesse Lecy has written a parser to convert the raw files into well-structured tables.
+To make this data available to the sector we have written a parser to convert the raw files into well-structured tables.

 ## Usage